 How are cataracts treated?

-Cataract treatment generally involves surgical removal or physical dissolution (“breaking up”) of the cataract under anesthesia.
+Cataract treatment for dogs generally involves surgical removal or physical dissolution (“breaking up”) of the cataract under anesthesia.
 The ideal time for cataract surgery is the immature or early mature cataract stage.

-Obviously, the pet must also be in good general health to undergo treatment.
+Obviously, the dog must also be in good general health to undergo treatment.
 For example, a diabetic dog must be well regulated before cataract surgery.
-Also, in order for a pet to be a good surgical candidate, he or she must also have a temperament conducive to having eye drops administered at home.
+Also, in order for a dog to be a good surgical candidate, they must also have a temperament conducive to having eye drops administered at home.
 Lab work is performed prior to anesthesia and some ophthalmologists also request that pets have their teeth cleaned prior to surgery to minimize sources of infection for the eye.

-This technique has become the most common method of removing cataracts in dogs.
-Here, the lens is broken apart by sound waves and sucked out with a gadget similar to a tiny—a few millimeters wide—vacuum cleaner.
+Phacoemulsification has become the most common method of removing cataracts in dogs.
+With phacoemulsification, the lens is broken apart by sound waves and sucked out with a gadget similar to a tiny—a few millimeters wide—vacuum cleaner.
 Artificial lenses are implanted at the time of surgery, restoring essentially normal vision.
 (Without the artificial lens, the dog’s vision will be approximately 20/800, and objects will appear to be reversed, as in a mirror.)

-Cataract surgery is performed routinely with an overall 80 to 90 percent success rate.
+Cataract surgery for dogs is performed routinely with an overall 80 to 90 percent success rate.
 Long term prognosis following cataract surgery is very good to excellent.
-Overall, a 95 percent vision rate is reported immediately after cataract surgery, and once cataracts are removed, they cannot return!
+Overall, a 95 percent vision rate is reported immediately after cataract surgery, and once cataracts are removed from a dog’s lens, they cannot return!

-During exams, people often raise the concern that a cataract is developing in their pet’s eye.
-Generally, the vast majority of the time the pet does not have cataracts, but instead has the much more common condition known as nuclear sclerosis.
+During exams, people often raise the concern that a cataract is developing in their dog’s eye.
+Generally, the vast majority of the time the dog does not have cataracts, but instead has the much more common canine eye condition known as nuclear sclerosis.

-Nuclear sclerosis is a normal change that occurs in the lenses of older dogs and it appears as a slight graying of the lens.
+Nuclear sclerosis in dogs is a normal change that occurs in the lenses of older dogs and it appears as a slight graying of the lens.
 The older, denser lens begins to appear cloudy.
-It usually occurs in both eyes at the same time and occurs in most dogs over six years of age.
+Nuclear sclerosis in dogs usually occurs in both eyes at the same time and occurs in most dogs over six years of age.
 The condition does not significantly affect vision and treatment is not needed.

-How your veterinarian can tell the difference between a cataract and nuclear sclerosis is by shining a bright light into the eye.
-With a cataract, you are unable to see to the back of the eye (the retina); with nuclear sclerosis, you can still see the retina.
+A simple way for your veterinarian to tell the difference between a cataract and nuclear sclerosis is by shining a bright light into the eye.
+In a dog with a cataract, you are unable to see to the back of the eye (the retina); with nuclear sclerosis, you can still see the retina.
 In the pictures below, you can see how easily nuclear sclerosis (left) might be mistaken for a cataract (right).

-If you observe cloudiness in one or both of your dog's eyes, you should bring him or her to see your veterinarian for further evaluation.
+If you observe cloudiness in one or both of your dog’s eyes, you should bring them to see your veterinarian for further evaluation.
 Your veterinarian can perform a complete physical examination, focusing on the eyes, helping to determine the severity of the problem.
-Restoring vision for your pet can then be weighed against risk and expense, and it is a personal decision for each family to make.
+Restoring vision for your dog can then be weighed against risk and expense, and it is a personal decision for each family to make.